zann-mp/Sorting-algorithm-report-source-codes/README.md

-i called each algorithm at once and changed the size of the arrays accordingly, it was hard and dumb but thats who i am
+I called each algorithm 5 times for each file, after switching files you also have to switch the data of the array and the for loop (dont judge)